- I want to ...

 Details on the reopening plan can be found at the governor's COVID-19 Resources for Oregonians page.

 Stay Home, Save Lives order issued March 23

-On Monday, March 23, Oregon Gov. Kate Brown issued her newest in a series of executive orders — Executive Order 20–12 PDF — related to the COVID-19 pandemic, aka Coronavirus, and the efforts to prevent transmission.
+On Monday, March 23, Oregon Gov. Kate Brown issued Executive Order 20–12 PDF which mandates social distancing.
 This order marks a major shift from merely recommending social distancing, to mandating it.
 People are being told to stay at home unless necessary: "Stay Home, Save Lives" is the message.

 Wholesale and retail nurseries in Oregon may continue to operate at their discretion.
 The executive order prohibits certain activities, but wholesale and retail nurseries are not listed and therefore may remain open for business.
 We have confirmed this with Gov. Brown's chief of staff, as well as Alexis Taylor, director of the Oregon Department of Agriculture.
 However, the executive order imposes some requirements for those businesses that continue to operate:

 OAN employees remain on the job, working from home to assist you, but the OAN office has closed until further notice to reduce exposure opportunities and protect employees and their families.
 We are doing our best to respond promptly but ask for your patience.
 Please contact us individually by email, or email email@example.com and we will direct your inquiry to the staff person who can best respond promptly.

 For more information on Executive Order 20–12 and its exact requirements, please see this outline developed by OAN legal counsel Jordan Ramis PC PDF

 From OAN Executive Director Jeff Stone's column (Digger magazine, April 2020):